 Counseling referred to paragraph 2 of this article must include all information relevant for living donation process, its purpose and nature, expected outcome, short-term and long -term medical and psychological risks for his own health and wellbeing, potential risks and complications to the intended recipient, alternative treatment to the intended recipient, contraindications that might prevent donation, and donors’ rights, safeguards and obligations.

-Counseling process must be recorded in the donor medical record/file, in line with the Living Donor Informed Consent Check List that make part of the National Manuel for Living Donation to be issued by the minister.
+4. Documentation about the counseling process and informed consent of the living donor is the part of the medical documents.
+Processing of these documents and its keeping should be performed based on the Georgian legislation

 The freedom of the donor to withdraw at any time from the donation process without consequences should be clearly written and explained.